Oral Cavity, Pharyngeal, and Laryngeal Cancer Screening (PDQ®): Screening - Health Professional Information [NCI]

 Incidence and Mortality

-From 2006 to 2015, incidence rates increased by 1.2% per year among whites and declined by 2.3% per year among African Americans.[1 ]
+From 2007 to 2016, incidence rates increased by about 1% per year among whites and declined by 1% to 2% per year among African Americans.[1 ]
 The incidence has been increasing for oral cavity and oropharyngeal cancers related to human papillomavirus (HPV) infection.
 About 60% of oral/pharyngeal cancers are moderately advanced (regional stage) or metastatic at the time of diagnosis.[2 ]
 The 5-year survival rate is 65%.[1 ]

 The estimated annual worldwide number of incidents of oral cavity and oropharyngeal cancers is about 275,000, with an approximate 20-fold variation geographically.[3 ]
 South and Southeast Asia (India, Sri Lanka, Pakistan, and Bangladesh), France, and Brazil have particularly high rates.
 In most countries, men have higher rates of oral cancer than women (caused by tobacco use) and higher rates of lip cancer (caused by sunlight exposure from outdoor occupations).[3 ]